payola/Payola/docs/developer_guide.md

 The array with types (`['scala.Int', 'java.lang.String']`) is there because Scala 2.9.1 doesn't provide full reflection support and the server-side runtime can't distinguish between `List[Double]` and `List[Int]`.

 Another related annotation is `@secured` which can be used both on remote methods or remote objects.
 If used on a method or if a method is declared within an object that is marked with that annotation, then the method is considered a secured remote method.
-The consequence is, that the last parameter is regarded as a security context, which isn't sent from the client, so the server-side runtime has to resolve it by itself (e.g. retrieve a user from the database by his id, which is stored in the cookie).
+The consequence is, that the last parameter is regarded as a security context, which isn't sent from the client, so the server-side runtime has to resolve it by itself (i.e. retrieve a user from the database by his id, which is stored in the cookie).

 > Scala code: